Cohabitation (government): Future prospects

 In 2000, at the initiative of prime minister Lionel Jospin and against the will of president Jacques Chirac, the term of a president was shortened from seven years to five years, a change accepted by a referendum.
 Furthermore, since 2002, legislative elections were now held roughly a month after presidential ones, thus creating a coattail effect that encourages those who won the presidential election to confirm their vote in the legislative elections.

 The near-simultaneity of presidential and legislative elections makes cohabitation less likely by reducing the prospect of major changes in public opinion between the two elections, but cohabitation remains a possibility even if public opinion remains stable.
 For example, a group of voters (e.g. voters on the left) may be split between two or more presidential candidates, thus making it unlikely that any of this group's candidates wins the presidential election, but these coordination problems may be resolved in the legislative election, leading to a different outcome in the two elections.
 Alternatively, a party that wins a majority of support in both the presidential and legislative elections may nonetheless fail to control the National Assembly because that support is distributed unequally across legislative districts.
 In another scenario, a presidential candidate from a new party may win the presidency despite his party not having the candidates or the party apparatus to win legislative elections.

 Cohabitation can also occur if the presidential and legislative elections occur at different times due to extraordinary circumstances.
 For example, the president can dissolve the Assembly and call for new elections mid-term, as Emmanuel Macron did in 2024, which could theoretically lead to a different party winning.
 The president could also die, be incapacitated, resign, or be impeached during his term, leading to a new presidential election.
 Cohabitation could result, although the new president would then be likely to call new assembly elections.

 Elsewhere in Europe

+Czech Republic

+While the framers of the Constitution of the Czech Republic intended to set up a parliamentary system, with the prime minister as the country's leading political figure and the de facto chief executive and the president as a ceremonial head of state (and indeed, the Czech president was initially indirectly elected by Parliament), the stature of the first president, Václav Havel, was such that the office acquired greater influence than the framers intended.
+This presidential influence was further increased after the introduction of direct presidential elections in 2013, and the resulting attempts by the first directly-elected president, Miloš Zeman, to form governments of his own liking irrespective of the balance of power in Parliament, and thus, the political dynamics which allow for cohabitation emerged even though the presidency remained formally weak.

+There have been two periods of cohabitation in the Czech Republic, involving two presidents and two prime ministers: